Lindfield

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lindfield has 71 active public transport stops, offering a mix of train and bus services.
-These stops are served by 46 different routes, which together facilitate 5,803 weekly passenger trips.
-The accessibility of transport in Lindfield is rated excellent, with residents located an average of 166 meters from the nearest stop.
+Lindfield has 71 active public transport stops offering a mix of train and bus services.
+These are served by 46 routes that facilitate 5,803 weekly passenger trips in total.
+Transport accessibility is rated highly with residents located an average of 166 meters from the nearest stop.
+Most commuting in this predominantly residential area is outward-bound.
+Cars remain the primary mode at 70%, followed by train at 19% and walking at 5%.
+On average, there are 1.2 vehicles per dwelling.

 Frequently Asked Questions - Transport